TopologicalBird/Internal_External_Branch_Persistent_Homology/README.md

 The blue circle plots correspond to the internal structure and the red diamond plots correspond to the external structure.

+## Parameter tuning
+Our parameter for changing the internal and external structures is the $U$ above.

+In this code, we change $U$ by the $\texttt{dist}$ variable. $\texttt{dist}$ represents the interval of the points we plot on the boundary of the convex hull.

+(You can make it more flexible by allowing manual inputs, etc.)

+Tips for parameter tuning can be found in the related paper below.

 ## Related Paper (This information is old.
 We will link to the latest version soon.)
 This code is based on the following article: